-Majority of the genotypes and environments were plotted in the first and fourth quadrant of the biplot (Figure 1).
-Rama2013 and Ahferom2014, plotted on the first quadrant for their high mean grain yield while with high interaction and Maistebri2014 was also in this quadrant but relatively with low interaction.
-Genotypes Acc#29FMB/01WK/, KNE#622 KNE#814, and KNE#628 were in this quadrant for their similar performance and the same IPCA sign.
-Rama2014 was in the fourth quadrant for its above mean grain yield and negative IPCA1 and genotypes KNE#1012, KNE#741, gulule and KNE#1034 showed the same IPCA1 sign.
-Ahferom2013 was plotted in the third quadrant for its low mean grain yield and negative IPCA1 which was far from the origin and the local variety and standard check (Tadesse) were in this quadrant far from the origin, indicating their low grain yield performance and high interaction (Figure 1).
-Differential responses of genotypes in low and high yielding environments often reflect the consequences of differences in rainfall regimes (Soliman & Allard 1991; Vanoosterom et al. 1993; Voltas et al. 1999c).
-Similarly, rainfall variability across location and seasons within the location was observed in the current study environments (Table 1), which was the main cause for the inconsistent genotype performance.
+A great majority of genotypes and environments lie in the first and fourth quadrant of the biplot (Figure 1).
+Rama-2013 and Ahferom-2014 lie on the first quadrant, due to their high mean grain yield and high interaction, while Maistebri-2014 was also in this quadrant, but with a relatively lower score on IPCA1 (lower interaction).
+Genotypes Acc#29FMB/01WK/, KNE#622, KNE#814 and KNE#628 were in this same quadrant therefore interacted positively with the aforementioned environments.
+Rama-2014 lies in the fourth quadrant, due to its above mean grain yield and negative IPCA1 score.
+Genotypes KNE#1012, KNE#741, gulule and KNE#1034 showed the same negative score for IPCA1.
+Ahferom-2013 lies in the third quadrant for its low mean grain yield and negative IPCA1 score.
+Likewise, the local variety and standard check (Tadesse) were in this same third quadrant, far from the origin of axes, indicating their low grain yield performance and high interaction (Figure 1).

+Differential responses of genotypes in low and high yielding environments often reflect the consequences of differences in rainfall regimes (Soliman and Allard 1991; Vanoosterom et al. 1993; Voltas et al. 1999c).
+Indeed, rainfall variability across locations and seasons within locations was observed in this current study (Table 1), which may be regarded as the main cause for the inconsistent performances of genotypes.

-3.4 Correlation of test environments
+Correlation of test environments

-Yield from the three seasons in Rama was positively correlated.
-This guarantees that, selection of a variety for its performance in this location could be done based on one season result.
-Tolessa et al. (2013) reported the advantages of information on the correlation of testing environments in deciding on the number of testing environments and seasons to be used for testing a variety performance.
-Yield in Ahferom2013 was negatively corrected with all the environments and Ahferom2014 was negatively correlated with all environments except with Rama2014 and Maistebri2014.
-This indicates that Ahferom was low yielding environments and even within the location, seasons were variable, which could be mainly, due to the erratic rain fall.
-Yield in Maistebri 2014 was positively correlated with all environments except with yield from Ahferom 2013 (Table 5).
+Yields from the three seasons in Rama were positively correlated between each other.
+This guarantees that the selection of a variety for its performance in this location could be done based on the results obtained in only one season.
+Tolessa et al. (2013) reported the advantages of having information on the correlation of testing environments in deciding the number of testing environments and seasons to be used for evaluating and recommending a variety.
+Yield in Ahferom-2013 was negatively correlated with all the environments and Ahferom-2014 was negatively correlated with all environments except with Rama-2014 and Maistebri-2014.
+This was related to the fact that Ahferom showed very low average yields, due to erratic rainfall.
+Yield in Maistebri-

+2014 was positively correlated with all environments, except with Ahferom-2013 (Table 5).

-3.5 AMMI stability value (ASV)
+AMMI stability value (ASV)

-ASV was proposed to rank genotypes based on their stability and mean yield (Purchase et al., 2000).
-ASV is the distance from zero in a two dimensional scatter gram of IPCA1 scores against IPCA2 scores.
-Since the IPCA1 score contributes more to genotype by environment interaction sum of square, it has to be weighted by the proportional difference between IPCA1 and IPCA2 scores to compensate for the relative contribution of IPCA1 and IPCA2 to the total genotype by environment interaction variation.
-Stability per se should however not be the only parameter for selection, because the most stable genotypes would not necessarily give the best yield performance (Mohammadi & Amri 2008).
-Hence there is a need for approaches that incorporate both mean yield and stability in a single index, that is why various authors introduced different selection criteria for simultaneous selection of yield and stability (Eskridge 1990; Kang 1993; Dashiell et al. 1994; Bajpai & Prabhakaran 2000; Rao & Prabhakaran 2005; Farshadfar 2008; Babarmanzoor et al. 2009).
+ASV was proposed to rank genotypes based on their stability and mean yield (Purchase et al. 2000).
+ASV is the distance from the origin of axes for genotype markers in a bi-dimensional scatterplot of IPCA1 scores against IPCA2 scores.
+Since the IPCA1 score contributes more to the genotype by environment interaction sum of squares, scores have to be weighted in proportion to the difference between IPCA1 and IPCA2 scores to compensate for the relative contribution of IPCA1 and IPCA2 to the total genotype by environment interaction variation.

+Stability per se should however not be the only parameter for selection, because the most stable genotypes would not necessarily give the best yield performance (Mohammadi and Amri 2008).
+Hence, there is the need for approaches that incorporate both mean yield and stability in a single index, which was attempted by several authors (Eskridge 1990; Kang 1993; Dashiell et al. 1994; Bajpai and Prabhakaran 2000; Rao and Prabhakaran 2005; Farshadfar 2008; Babarmanzoor et al. 2009).